UBC-Thunderbots/Software/docs/architecture-and-design.md

 1. Open QtCreator
 2. Click `File -> Open File or Project`
 3. Select the `.ui` file.
-4. Make your changes (don't forget to save.
-You must save the file for changes to be picked up in compilation)
+4. Make your changes
+  * Don't forget to save.
+You must save the file for changes to be picked up in compilation

 ### Promoting Widgets